-Based on review of the NYSDEC Freshwater Wetlands Maps (Exhibit 3E-3), there are no NYSDECregulated freshwater wetlands located at or adjacent to the Project Site.
+Based on review of the NYSDEC Freshwater Wetlands Maps (Exhibit 3E-3), there are no NYSDEC regulated freshwater wetlands located at or adjacent to the Project Site.
 Accordingly, an NYSDEC Freshwater Wetlands Permit would not be required for the proposed PRD.
-As detailed in Section 3E-1(b), it appears that the NYSDEC's tidal wetland jurisdiction in the vicinity of the Project Site would be limited by the seaward edges of Hommocks Road, Oak Lane, Eagle Knolls Road and Cove Lane, or hardened shoreline structures occurring seaward of these roadways.
+As detailed in Section 3E-1(b), it appears that the NYSDEC's tidal wetland jurisdiction in the vicinity of the Project Site would be limited by the seaward edges of Hoummocks Road, Oak Lane, Eagle Knolls Road and Cove Lane, or hardened shoreline structures occurring seaward of these roadways.
 Accordingly, pending receipt of a Determination of No Jurisdiction from the NYSDEC, it appears that a Tidal Wetlands permit would not be required for the proposed PRD.

-Finally, as mentioned, surface waters and wetlands greater than 2,500 square-feet in area and the 100foot adjacent area surrounding these features are regulated by the Board of Trustees of the Village of Mamaroneck, pursuant to Village Code Chapter 192 (Freshwater Wetlands), and by the Town Board of the Town of Mamaroneck, pursuant to Town Code Chapter 114 (Wetlands and Watercourses).
-Accordingly, the seven ponds and two vegetated wetlands at the Project Site, and the respective 100foot adjacent areas surrounding these features are regulated by the Village or the Town.
+Finally, as mentioned, surface waters and wetlands greater than 2,500 square-feet in area and the 100-foot adjacent area surrounding these features are regulated by the Board of Trustees of the Village of Mamaroneck, pursuant to Village Code Chapter 192 (Freshwater Wetlands), and by the Town Board of the Town of Mamaroneck, pursuant to Town Code Chapter 114 (Wetlands and Watercourses).
+Accordingly, the seven ponds and two vegetated wetlands at the Project Site, and the respective 100-foot adjacent areas surrounding these features are regulated by the Village or the Town.
 However, no activity or disturbance is proposed for the wetlands or adjacent areas; therefore, a wetlands permit from the Village or Town is not required.

-As detailed in the Landscaping Plan (see Exhibit 2-14a and b in Chapter 2, "Description of Proposed Project"), implementation of the proposed PRD would result in the installation of native plantings along perimeter areas of the proposed stormwater management basins, ponds and wetlands.
+As detailed in the Landscaping Plan (see Exhibit 2-14a and b0 in Chapter 2, "Description of Proposed Project"), implementation of the proposed PRD would result in the installation of native plantings along perimeter areas of the proposed stormwater management basins, ponds and wetlands.
 The species to be planted include native trees, shrubs and herbaceous plant species that commonly occur within pond edge communities in southeastern New York State.
 Among the proposed species are red maple (Acer rubrum), sweetgum (Liquidambar styraciflua), tupelo (Nyssa sylvatica), summersweet (Clethra alnifolia), winterberry (Ilex verticillata), gray dogwood (Cornus racemosa), switchgrass (Panicum virgatum), Joe-Pye weed (Eupatorium purpureum), tussock sedge (Carex Stricta) and others.
-It is anticipated that the vegetated infiltration and bioretention basins would improve overall plant and wildlife species diversity, stormwater storage/remediation and groundwater recharge.
+It is anticipated that the vegetated bio-retention infiltration basins and ponds would improve overall plant and wildlife species diversity, stormwater storage/remediation and groundwater recharge.

 The proposed PRD stormwater management system represents a significant mitigation measure, both for the Project Site wetlands and the Project Site overall.
-The system has been designed to filter pollutants and control runoff from impervious surfaces and includes four infiltration basins and bioretention basins ranging from approximately 1,400 square feet to 10,000 square feet, CDS units, and drywells for each of the residential units at various locations at the Project Site.
+The system has been designed to filter pollutants and control runoff from impervious surfaces and includes four infiltration basins ranging from approximately 2,000 square feet to 10,000 square feet, CDS units, and drywells for each of the residential units six bio-retention basins ranging in size from 1,000 square feet to 1,500 square feet three water quality ponds (3,500 sf, 5,000 sf, and 10,000 sf) at various locations at the Project Site.
 As a result, onsite stormwater discharges to the three existing golf course drainage systems would decrease, with a corresponding reduction in discharges of pollutants, organic material and mineral sediments to the ponds that comprise these systems.